-This grading calculator was designed to help teachers with a quick and easy way to calculate grades without having to calculate by hand.
+This grading calculation was designed to help teachers with a quick and easy way to calculate grades without having to calculate by hand.
+If you’ve been doing this a while, it’s the same idea as the classic cardboard EZ-Graders that every teacher used to use, and some still do.

 Out of is the final score, and will typically be 100 for a 100% assignment.